Get Paid to Write Short Stories: 19 Best Websites That Pay You To Write

 What types of publishers are buying short stories?

-Magazines, blogs, and newspapers have to publish every day and are always on the lookout for skilled, talented writers.
+Magazines, blogs, and newspapers (check out cool newspaper name ideas here) have to publish every day and are always on the lookout for skilled, talented writers.

 Here are some of the different types of outlets where you can sell short stories.